firebird641/Linux_Basics/Documentation.md

-ls # show files in current directory ls -l # list files in current directory ls -la # list all files in current directory
+ls # show files in current directory ls -l # list files in current directory ls -la # list all files in current directory ls -lah # list all files in current directory with human readable sizes
 ~~~

 ## Copy, Move, Rename and Delete